Unconditional security from noisy quantum storage: Conclusions and open problems

 We have shown that secure bit commitment and oblivious transfer can be obtained with unconditional security in the \nsw.
 We have connected the security of our protocols to the information-carrying capacity of the noisy channel describing the malicious party's storage.
 We found a natural tradeoff between the (classical) capacity of the storage channel and the rates at which oblivious transfer and bit commitment can be performed: higher noise levels lead to stronger security.

-While the connection between capacities of channels and security turns out to be directly applicable to a number of settings of practical interest, our work raises several immediate questions concerning the exact requirements for security in the \nsw.
-Already now our work has sparked a number of new works.
-Our technique of relating security to a coding problem has been used to construct another, simpler, protocol for oblivious transfer~\cite{chris:newOT}, albeit at the expense of requiring significantly more noise in memory to achieve security.
+The connection between capacities of channels and security turns out to be directly applicable to a number of settings of practical interest.
+At the same time, our work raises several immediate questions concerning the exact requirements for security in the \nsw.
+It has already led to follow-up work: our technique of relating security to a coding problem has been used to construct another, simpler, protocol for oblivious transfer~\cite{chris:newOT}, albeit at the expense of requiring significantly more noise in memory to achieve security.
 Other channels have been shown to satisfy the strong converse property, and hence lead to security in our model~\cite{hayashi:newChannels}.
 Alternate forms of weak string erasure using high dimensional states have been investigated using our techniques to show that in the limit of large $n$, security in bounded-storage model holds as long as a constant fraction of transmitted states is lost (i.e., $\nu < 1$)~\cite{prabha:highDim}, and the security of an eavesdropper with a noisy memory device in QKD was investigated~\cite{bocquet:qkd}.
 A practical implementation is in progress~\cite{erven:qkd}.

 \textbf{Extending security:} Clearly, it is desirable to extend the security guarantee to a wider range of noisy channels.
 The limiting factor in obtaining security from a noisy storage described by $\cF = \cN^{\otimes \nu n}$ was the fact that we require the sufficiency condition $C_{\cN}\cdot \nu < 1/2$ to hold (see Corollary~\ref{cor:mainstatement}), where~$\nu$ is the storage rate and $C_{\cN}$ is the classical capacity of $\cN$.
 The constant~$1/2$ is a result of using BB84-states, and stems from a corresponding uncertainty relation using post-measurement information~\cite{maassen:entropy}.
 It is a natural question whether we can go beyond this bound using BB84-encodings.